Can We Talk About Constipation?

 Constipation occurs when bowel movements become difficult or less frequent.
 How often people poop varies from person to person.
 Some go three times a day while others three times a week is normal.
 But going more than three days without having one is too long.

-How can you avoid this malady?
+How can you avoid constipation?

 Eat enough fiber.
 Most Americans consume only 15 grams a day on average but The Academy of Nutrition and Dietetics recommends consuming 20 to 35 grams of fiber a day.
 Processed foods that have had the fiber removed or other foods with little to no fiber like meat, and large amounts of dairy should be avoided by those prone to constipation.